Resisting Fleshly Appetites

 The Holy Spirit guides believers to make wise and righteous decisions.
 But when Christians fail to listen, they can make choices that appeal to the flesh instead.

 After the serpent spoke to Eve, she no doubt took a long look at the tree of the knowledge of good and evil (Gen. 2:17; 3:3).
 Whatever she might have thought about the tree before, she now saw it with new eyes—flesh-focused eyes.
+Genesis 3 tells us that the forbidden tree appealed to Eve in three ways: 1) it was good for food, 2) it was a delight to the eyes, and 3) it was desirable to make one wise.

 In other words, the tree could fulfill three legitimate human appetites: the desire for tasty meals, beauty, and wisdom.
 There is nothing wrong with these God-given yearnings.
 The Lord created a variety of food and an earth packed with breathtaking sights so that people could enjoy them.
 He also offers the Holy Spirit as a source of His true wisdom and knowledge.
 In fact, it is the Spirit who teaches believers to keep fleshly appetites under control and in balance.